1953 Brooklyn Dodgers

 History, Comments, Contributions

-Although they did not win the 1953 World Series, the 1953 Dodgers were the top Dodger team of the 1950's, winning 105 games in the regular season.
-They finished 13 games ahead of the second team in the league, the 1953 Braves.
+Although they did not win the World Series, the 1953 Brooklyn Dodgers were the top Dodger team of the 1950s, winning 105 games in the regular season.
+They finished 13 games ahead of the second team in the league, the Milwaukee Braves.

 Among lesser-known players on the team was 24-year-old Dick Williams, later to become much more famous as a major league manager.

 The pitching staff was as awesome as the hitters.
 Nobody who appeared in more than 7 games had a losing record.
 Carl Erskine went 20-6, Russ Meyer was 15-5, Preacher Roe was 11-3, Billy Loes was 14-8, and a 20-year-old Johnny Podres went 9-4.
 Relievers included Jim Hughes with 9 saves and Clem Labine with 7 saves and an 11-6 record.
-Don Newcombe, who had won 20 games in 1951, was in the military in 1952-53 or the team might have won even more games.
+Don Newcombe, who had won 20 games in 1951, was in the military in 1952 and 1953 or the team might have won even more games!